deadsmither5/StageDesigner/README.md

   --openai_api_key <sk-your-key-here> \
   --output_dir <your-path>
 ```
+Our system uses gpt-4o, please make sure you have access to it.

 ## Rendering in blender
 After generating the stage, you can get the rendered 3D scene in blender using the following commands: